 Each method produces a slightly different product...the differences being mainly in the colour and scent of the oil.

-Meadowfoam Oil is fairly new on the soap making scene and I was unable to find much on how it actually soaps up.
-SoapCalc has it listed at a 95 on the conditioning and a 5 on cleansing.
+Meadowfoam Oil is fairly new on the soap making scene and I was unable to find much on how it actually soaps up though it is said to share some similar properties to Jojoba oil.
+The oil is very high in conditioning fatty acids.

-Due to its high price, I would recommend only using a small portion in your soap formulas or saving it for leave on applications like lotions, balms and body mousses.
+Use 5% - 10% in your soap formulas or use it in applications like lotions, balms and body mousses.

 This information is provided for reference use only and is not meant to substitute the advice of a licensed health care professional.